kanghj/kanghj.github.io/_pages/about.md

 Hello.
 I am working on my PhD at Singapore Management University!
-I am interested in many aspects of Software Engineering research.
+I am supervised by Prof. David Lo and I am interested in many aspects of Software Engineering research,